coltonbrwn/dotcom/content/_design-code/volley-studio.md

         </div>
         <div class="item_description">
             <p>
-                Brooklyn-based Volley Studio specializes in high-quality 3D renderings for architects and developers.
-I created a new website that displays Volly’s work in an unconventional and memorable way.
+                I created a new portfolio site for Volley, a Brooklyn-based studio specializing in high-quality 3D renderings for architects and real estate developers.
             </p>
         </div>
     </li>
     <img style="max-height: 30em;" class="push-left-1" src="images/volley/volley-process.png" />
     <li class="article-list__title-block">
         <div class="item_date">
-            <h2>Process</h2>
+            <h2>Concept</h2>
         </div>
         <div class="item_description">
             <p>
                 We were interested in presenting Volley’s work as a series of overlapping images that could be moved around the screen freely.
-After a handful of rounds of design, prototyping, and feedback, we evolved this concept to be more simple and less demanding of the user.
+After a handful of rounds of design, prototyping, and feedback, we landed on a a simpler design in which images shuffle like a stack of cards.
             </p>
         </div>
     </li>